 The USA have been sanctioning Cuba since 1962

 Tensions between America and Cuba started in the late 1950s during the Cuban revolution.
 The first sanction against Cuba was an arms embargo in 1958.
-In 1960, the United States introduced restrictions to the import of Cuban sugar to the United States.
-Two years later, at the height of the Cuban crisis in 1962, President John F. Kennedy imposed a general embargo against Cuba that has been in placed to this day.
+In 1960, the United States introduced restrictions on the import of Cuban sugar to the United States.
+Two years later, at the height of the Cuban crisis in 1962, President John F. Kennedy imposed a general embargo against Cuba that has been in place to this day.
 Since that moment, Americans are officially forbidden to travel to Cuba for tourism purposes.
 In March 1982, Cuba was listed as a state sponsor of terrorism for the first time.

 Improvement in US-Cuba relations during Obama's administration